Amateur Photographer verdict

 Once we look at the camera’s raw files, though, the sensor starts to reveal its age.
 It’s not terrible, by any means, but high ISO noise looks that little bit worse than its peers.
 Likewise, if you attempt to bring up additional detail from dark areas during raw processing, you’ll encounter noise fairly quickly, even at moderate ISO settings.
 You get what you pay for, I suppose.

 Canon’s RF-S 18-45mm F3.5-6.3 IS STM kit zoom isn’t great, either.
-It’s very small and lightweight, but offers limited creative potential in terms of both zoom range and any ability to blur away out-of-focus backgrounds.
+It’s very small and lightweight, but offers limited creative potential in its zoom range and ability to blur away out-of-focus backgrounds.
 That small aperture also forces you to hike up the ISO setting earlier in low light.
 Also, while the lens pretty sharp at wideangle, it’s weak at the long end.

 Canon does now at least offer a basic range of APS-C format RF-S lenses, including a 10-18mm f/4.5-6.3 wideangle zoom and a 55-210mm f/5-7.1 telephoto zoom.
 These are both designed to be very portable and relatively affordable, but again achieve this by having very small maximum apertures.